 In a first session, you can expect to begin with us becoming acquainted through introductions and receiving any general or procedural information I must provide.
-The remainder of the session will focus on getting to know a bit about you, the story that brings you to therapy with me, and what goals and intentions you currently have in mind for this space.
+The remainder of the session will focus on getting to know you and any goals and intentions you currently have in mind for therapy.
+Some things that may be helpful to think about or share during a first session could include any key parts of your history, reflections of any past experiences with therapy, hopes or fears about entering this space, and what drew you to believe this might be the right fit for you clinically.

 I believe that one of my greatest strengths as a provider is my ability to resonate with a broad and diverse range of clients regardless of age, race, ethnicity, gender, or sexual orientation.
-I also find a great deal of strength in my ability to see and learn each client's unique language of self-expression; truly getting to know their story and understanding who they are through their own definitions, and the lived experiences they share with me.
+I also find a great deal of strength in my ability to see and learn each client's unique language of self-expression; truly getting to know their story and understanding who they are through their own definitions and the lived experiences they share with me.

 Together, we will look at the stories that your life is currently constructed around.
 The stories that immerse you in your beliefs about who you are, what you do, your purpose, what others think or feel about you, and all that life ultimately has in store for you.
 As I get to know you and the stories of your life -- we will work together to carve out which narratives currently support the greatest version of you, strengthening those elements; and alternatively, re-writing and re-framing the aspects of your story that no longer serve you, or that stand as roadblocks to your peace.
 An example of a powerful shift in one's narrative, is the story of a victim who grows into the identity of a survivor.